IBM/datastage-api-sample/README.md

 # DataStage API Sample

 This is an updated dsjob.exe sample program demonstrating how to use the DataStage API from C/C++ on Windows.
 Originally published in the Server Job Developer's Guide by Ascential Software Corporation prior to acquisition by IBM.
+Updates include changes to compile without warnings, and support added for domain authentication.

 This is not a replacement for dsjob provided by DataStage, it is purely an example and lacks most features of the complete implementation.